alex-ball/swc-demo-sandbox/README.md

 [swc-shell-split-window]: https://github.com/rgaiacs/swc-shell-split-window

-You must have LXD installed on your system before running the setup script.
+You must have LXD or Incus installed on your system before running the setup script.

 ## First time setup